anoyes2025/Projects/CSCI311/CS311 Final/README.md

-# CS311Final
+# NB Political Sentiment Analyzer
-Final for CS311.
-Naive Bayes political sentiment analyzer.
+Project for CS311.
+Naive Bayes model.

 All training and testing data have been omitted from this repository for display purposes.
 All data sourced from Kaggle.
 Displayed around 85 percent accuracy as coded.